koizura/OpenGL-Raymarching/README.md

 # OpenGL-Raymarching
-Raymarching shader in openGL as my second project in openGL (first one being the "Hello World" of computer graphics, drawing a triangle!)
+Raymarching shader in openGL as my first actual project in openGL (first one being the "Hello World" of computer graphics, drawing a triangle!)

 Currently learning c++, openGL, and GLSL.